-- 5.221 There are two sizes of Space (ignoring Straits -5.26 and Ports -5.28): Large and Small.
-Large Spaces are always in play.
-Small Spaces are only in play when a Formation is moving 'against the wind'.
-At other times, Small Spaces are completely ignored - 5.222 Clarification: Should a Formation occupy a Small Space it must always move to the next Large Space before continuing on, even if it reverses its direction of travel, and this always costs ONE (1) MP. - 5.223 Spaces are either white or coloured.
+5.223 Clarification: Should a Formation occupy a Small Space it must always move to the next Large Space before continuing on, even if it reverses its direction of travel, and this always costs ONE (1) MP.

+5.224 Spaces are either white or coloured.
 A Space with only a white roundel is only affected by the PW.
-A Space with one or more coloured roundels is affected by an equal number of SWs each SW has its own colour.
+A Space with one or more coloured roundels is affected by an equal number of SWs - each SW has its own colour.
 Note that PW (white) roundels can be present in company with SW(coloured) roundels.